-Canon G9 X Mark II versus Canon M3
+Canon G9 X Mark II vs M3

 The Canon PowerShot G9 X Mark II and the Canon EOS M3 are two digital cameras that were announced, respectively, in January 2017 and February 2015.
 The G9X Mark II is a fixed lens compact, while the M3 is a mirrorless interchangeable lens camera.
-The cameras are based on an one-inch (G9X Mark II) and an APS-C sensor.
-The G9X Mark II has a resolution of 20 megapixel, whereas the M3 provides 24 MP.
+The cameras are based on an one-inch (G9X Mark II) and an APS-C (M3) sensor.
+The G9X Mark II has a resolution of 20 megapixels, whereas the M3 provides 24 MP.

 The side-by-side display below illustrates the physical size and weight of the Canon G9 X Mark II and the Canon M3.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M3 is notably larger (33 percent) than the Canon G9 X Mark II.
 In this context, it is worth noting that neither the G9X Mark II nor the M3 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G9X Mark II has a lens built in, whereas the M3 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.